jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

   the timestamps are strings and I cannot subtract one string_ from another

-* I change the expectation back to make the test pass
+* I change the expectation to go back to what was working

   .. code-block:: python